simtony/mlrunner/README.md

 A light-weight tool to currently run experiments with different command line params.

-During a typical iteration in neural network development, we need to deal with a batch of experiments.
-I have seen two typical strategies adopted by my peers:
+During neural network development, we need to deal with a batch of experiments.
+In general two typical strategies are adopted:
 1. Run them one after another by hand, and manually paste each result in a spreadsheet
 2. Use a for loop in a bash script